fralonra/opmark-egui/README.md

 opmark-egui -s examples/test.opmark
 ```

-The above command will generate an excutable bundling your OpMark file and other assets (only images are supported for now) as well.
+The above command will generate an executable bundling your OpMark file and other assets (only images are supported for now) as well.

-You can excute this file directly without copying assets and refering them:
+You can execute this file directly without copying assets and refering them:

 ```bash
 ./opmark